shaynet10/puppeteer-mass-screenshots/README.md

 ### Does it use the window object?
 No, it doesn't use the window object.

-### Can I run it run with my own page/browser objects?
+### Can I run it with my own page/browser objects?
 Yes, put the page object in the init function, and we will use it.

 ### Will it change my browser/page/window objects?